Get Started with Transfer2.5 and Predict2.5 on Brev

 Sample setup script

 The sample setup script below builds a Transfer2.5 Docker image and creates another script in the home folder of your Brev environment to launch the container.
-Once inside the container, do not forget to run hf auth login to enable checkpoint downloads.
-See also Transfer2.5 downloading checkpoints for more info.
+Once inside the container, run the hf auth login command to enable checkpoint downloads.
+Refer to the Transfer2.5 Downloading Checkpoints section for more info.

 #!/bin/bash